daler/pybedtools/docs/source/topical-random.rst

 We have the option of specifying what kwargs to provide :meth:`BedTool.shuffle` and :meth:`BedTool.intersect`, which will be called each iteration.
-In this example, we'll tell `shuffleBed` to only shuffle within the chromsome just to illustrate the kwargs passing.
+In this example, we'll tell `bedtools shuffle` to only shuffle within the chromsome just to illustrate the kwargs passing.
 We also need to specify how many iterations to perform.
 In practice, 1000 or 10000 are good numbers, but for the sake of this example we'll only do 100.